Uganda police officers carry the body of the murdered woman from the scene of crime in Entebbe. PHOTO | DAILY MONITOR

 Since May, 23 women in Wakiso district have been killed.
 Police say a majority of the women were strangled, sexually abused.
-Their bodies were found with objects inserted in their private parts.
-One other woman has been killed in similar fashion in the eastern district of Iganga, bringing the total deaths to 24.

 Locals say the police in Entebbe and surrounding areas are incapable of protecting the citizens and merely run extortion rings.